bkmorris2456/Gedara/README.md

 npm install

 # Start the development server
-(If viewing from a windows machine or on a web browser): npx expo start --web
+# Command for running on a Windows machine or into a web browser:
-(If viewing on a Mac machine)
+npx expo start --web
+# Command for Mac machines, and if you have the Xcode Emulator set up:
 npx expo start --ios
 ```